distractedDave/Autodial-SQS-S3-Lambda-EC2/README.md

 config.js holds twilio credentials and phone number and server port

-VIEWS directory contains templates for what the call will do, twiml instructions for twilio. package.json includes dependancies required.
+VIEWS directory contains templates for what the call will do, twiml instructions for twilio.
+VIEWS/files  You will need to change the messgages in the files to match the location of your recordings.

+package.json includes dependancies required.

 Create twilio account, get phone number, (verify another number for callerID if desired)